jaroslavmerc/corrlab/README.md

 You can download the software and its code here.
 Use the Wiki page for more information on the software, its installation and instructions for using the application.

+Please, report bugs using the tab Issues of this repository.